How we're restoring the Colorado River

-EDF is pioneering ways to keep rivers flowing in the era of climate change
+EDF is pioneering ways to keep this river flowing in the era of climate change

 Climate change, drought and growing populations are taking their toll on Western rivers and watersheds.
 That's why we're working with farmers, cities and other environmental groups to develop market solutions and other incentives that conserve water and preserve rivers.